Design and reflections on multi-tenancy in the Ameba Platform

-This article summarizes the design for multi-tenant support carried out on Ameba Platform from 2023 to 2024 and a review of the work.
+This article summarizes the design and review of the multi-tenancy support implemented on the Ameba Platform from 2023 to 2024.

-Although the core components were successfully migrated in the early stages of the project, authentication services and other high-security services could not be migrated to Ameba Platform due to EKS and other security issues.
-These services had to continue to operate on the existing infrastructure or in a separate EKS environment.
+While the core components were successfully migrated in the initial stages of the project, EKS and other security challenges prevented the migration of authentication services and other high-security services to the Ameba Platform.
+These services had to continue operating on the existing infrastructure or in a separately prepared EKS environment.

 Clarification of absolute requirements